Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Prior Sensitivity Analysis

 \subsection{Feature Selection and Predictive Performance}

 Now that we have compared the posterior inference of the beta-CoRM models and the impact of the prior we can turn our attention to the feature selection procedure of the generalised beta-CoRM models.
 To this end we are mainly interested on the optimal number of features, the threshold at which they are found and of course, the impact on the predictive performance.
 Firstly, in Table~\ref{feats_thresh} we present the results on the first two characteristics mentioned above for the generalised beta-CoRM models.
+One can appreciate that the thresholds found get larger as we consider scale-mixture gamma priors with heavier tails.
+Clearly, with the half-Cauchy type prior having the largest threshold.
+A behaviour we have already seen in the global score parameters as explained in Section~\ref{post_inf_an}.

 Finally, to fully understand the impact of the prior in Table~\ref{beta_corms_perf} we present the predictive performance of the five beta-CoRM models using four widely used metrics in the literature when dealing with imbalanced sets \cite[\textit{see e.g.}][]{olson2008}, which are: accuracy (Acc.), precision (Prec.), recall (Rec.) and the F1-score ($F_1$).
-For this synthetic data set we are then able to see that the best results with respect to the predictive performance of the model correspond to the generalised beta-CoRM with vague gamma and Lomax priors.
+For this synthetic data set we are then able to see that the best results with respect the predictive performance of the model correspond to the generalised beta-CoRM with vague gamma and Lomax priors.